pp-mo/ncdata/docs/details/threadlock_sharing.rst

 However, the python netCDF4 library (and the underlying C library) is not threadsafe (re-entrant) by design, neither does it implement any thread locking itself, therefore the “netcdf fetch” call in each input operation must be guarded by a mutex.
-Thus contention is possible unless controlled by the calling packages.
+Thus, contention is possible unless controlled by the calling packages.

-*Each* of Xarray, Iris and ncdata itself create input data tasks to fetch sections of the input files.
+Each of Xarray, Iris and ncdata create input data tasks to fetch sections of data from the input files.
 Each uses a mutex lock around netcdf accesses in those tasks, to stop them accessing the netCDF4 interface at the same time as any of the others.

-This works beautifully until ncdata connects lazy data loaded with Iris (say) with lazy data loaded from Xarray, which unfortunately are using their own separate mutexes to protect the same netcdf library.
-Then, when we attempt to calculate or save this result, we may get sporadic and unpredictable system-level errors, even a core-dump.
+This works beautifully until ncdata connects (for example) lazy data loaded *with Iris* with lazy data loaded *from Xarray*.
+These would then unfortunately each be using their own *separate* mutexes to protect the same netcdf library.
+So, if we then attempt to calculate or save the result, which combines data from both sources, we could get sporadic and unpredictable system-level errors, even a core-dump type failure.

 So, the function of :mod:`ncdata.threadlock_sharing` is to connect the thread-locking schemes of the separate libraries, so that they cannot accidentally overlap an access